facil-io/cstl/fio-stl.md

 void fio_bstr_free(char *bstr);
 ```

-Frees a binary string allocated by a `fio_bstr` function.
+Frees a binary string allocated by a `fio_bstr` function (or decreases its reference count).

 #### `fio_bstr_info`